open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 This Aggregation uses the notion of "ideal" scale.
 The ideal scale is
 either:

-1. The maximum supported scale, generally used for single-value histogram Aggregations where scale is not otherwise constrained
+1. The `MaxScale` (see configuration parameters), generally used for single-value histogram Aggregations where scale is not otherwise constrained.
 2. The largest value of scale such that no more than the maximum number of buckets are needed to represent the full range of input data in either of the positive or negative ranges.

 ###### Handle all normal values